Will Maryland's Ocean City go topless?

 - "We don't feel like we can tell (women) not to sunbathe topless," says a long-time beach patrol member

-(CNN)Confusion about whether a family-friendly seaside Maryland town is now allowing topless female sunbathers made life anything but a beach this week for officials in Ocean City.
+(CNN)Confusion about whether a family-friendly seaside Maryland town is now allowing topless female sunbathers made life anything but a week at the beach for officials in Ocean City.

 A memo sent out to Ocean City Beach Patrol employees on Tuesday described a change in policy and that lifeguards weren't to police topless sunbathers.